onera/Cassiopee/docs/Tutorials/PythonBasicPyTree/PythonBasicPyTree.md

 #>    |_['myChild',array([2.0],dtype='float64'),[0 son],'DataArray_t']
 ```

-Internal offers other basic tree node management functions, such as specific node creations, node removal or node modifications.
+Internal offers other basic tree node management functions, such as specific node creations, node removal, or node modifications.

 You can save the modified pytree to a file with:
 ```python